BigDataBiology/sardyne/notes/stream-notes.md

 - Try filtering DIAMOND hits by position (i.e., only keep those that align near the start of the genes)
 - Explore variations of the ESGS metric (for example, what is the best threshold for the z-score?)

+## 2025-05-20

+- Move baseline OG size computation to a jug script (so results are cached)

 ## 2025-05-06